 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably smaller (10 percent) than the Canon 60D.
 However, the D7000 is slightly heavier (3 percent) than the 60D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-|Canon 60D»||145 mm||106 mm||79 mm||755 g||1100||YES||2010||1,399||discont.||check|
+|Canon 60D»||145 mm||106 mm||79 mm||755 g||1100||Y||Aug 2010||1,399||-||Canon 60D|

-|Nikon D7000«||132 mm||105 mm||77 mm||780 g||1050||YES||2010||1,499||discont.||check|
+|Nikon D7000«||132 mm||105 mm||77 mm||780 g||1050||Y||Sep 2010||1,499||-||Nikon D7000|

 Sensor comparison: Canon 60D vs Nikon D7000

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D7000 is 12 percent bigger.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.6 (60D) and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Despite having a smaller sensor, the Canon 60D offers a higher resolution of 17.9 megapixel, compared with 16.1 MP of the Nikon D7000.
-This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.31μm versus 4.80μm for the D7000).
+Despite having a smaller sensor, the Canon 60D offers a higher resolution of 17.9 megapixels, compared with 16.1 MP of the Nikon D7000.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.31μm versus 4.80μm for the D7000).
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the D7000 offers substantially better image quality than the 60D (overall score 14 points higher).
 The advantage is based on 1.3 bits higher color depth, 2.4 EV in additional dynamic range, and 0.5 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 60D provides a higher frame rate than the D7000.
 It can shoot video footage at 1080/30p, while the Nikon is limited to 10800/24p.